-When Stacy confronts Barb on camera backstage, the monitor above their heads appears to flip the image, but it's not a monitor, it's the back of the projection screen from the main televised image that is the centrepiece of the Kippie Kann Show stage's back wall.
+When Stacy (Brittany Murphy) confronts Barb (Holly Hunter) on-camera backstage, the monitor above their heads appears to flip the image, but it is not a monitor.
+It is the back of the projection screen from the main televised image that is the centerpiece of the "Kippie Kann Show" stage's back wall.
 See more »

 10 of 13 people found this review helpful.